konyshevgmbh/epub-bilingual-bakery/README.md

 - **Meta’s NLLB** for machine translation
 - **KeyBERT** for keyword extraction
-- Inline translations for improved contextual learning
+- Inline translation to support contextual learning

-> 💡 Recommended: Use **VS Code** with a **devcontainer** for a consistent environment.
+> 💡 Tip: Use **VS Code** with a **devcontainer** for a consistent development environment.
-> Or, if you prefer the usual workflow:
+> Alternatively, use the traditional workflow:

 ```bash
 uv venv